Art Langeler: PEC Zwolle

 In his first season as head coach in the Eredivisie, PEC Zwolle entered the winter break in 14th position, with the same number of points as VVV-Venlo and Roda JC.
 On 3 January 2013, Langeler and Stam announced that they would not extend their expiring contracts at PEC Zwolle.
 Although they had made the decision separately from each other, they chose to announce it together.
 A few days after the announcement, PEC Zwolle managed to upset PSV by beating them 3–1.
-After Langeler announced that his departure, he was soon linked to various clubs, including FC Groningen and SC Cambuur.
+After Langeler announced that his departure, he was soon linked to various clubs, including Groningen and Cambuur.
 On 17 March 2013, Langeler announced that he had been asked to become head of youth development at PSV.
 He indicated that he was interested in the job, because of his interest in the policy side of football.
 PSV had been looking for a successor for Jelle Goes for some time, who had resigned in September 2012, and previously saw Wiljan Vloet and Adrie Koster drop out for the position.
 On 28 March 2013, it was announced that Langeler had agreed a four-year contract with PSV for the position of head of youth development.